marianafartura/marianafartura/README.md

-📚 Studying Software Analysis and Development at University Center Uninter 📝 Strong interest in responsive design and creative solutions 🔭 Working with advertising design and CSS/JavaScript animations 🌱 Focusing on mastering full-stack development, Python, and emerging technologies 🌟 Main languages: HTML5, CSS3, JavaScript, Python and Java
+📚 Studying Software Analysis and Development at University Center Uninter 📝 Strong interest in responsive design and creative solutions 🔭 Working with advertising design and CSS/JavaScript animations 🌱 Focusing on mastering full-stack development and emerging technologies 🌟 Main languages: HTML5, CSS3, JavaScript, Python and Java
 </pre>
 <hr>